 Unlike the smaller Sears product catalogues that were released periodically throughout the year, the Christmas Wish Book was one that you had to go and pick up from the catalogue outlet.
 What you got in the mail was a little card telling you it was finally available for pick-up.
 And once that card hit my mailbox, it was “Let’s go get it!
 Can we go get it?
 Please?
 Now?? :D”

 In Canada, the Sears Christmas Wish Book has been a holiday tradition since 1953.
 In 2012, it celebrated its 60th anniversary.

-When the holiday season rolls around and I start feeling nostalgic, sometimes I’ll take out an old Wish Book and just browse through it, reflecting on items that I got for Christmas in years past as well as picking out things I maybe wished I’d have gotten.
+When the holiday season rolls around and I start feeling nostalgic, sometimes I’ll take out an old Wish Book and just browse through it, reflecting on items that I got for Christmas in years past, as well as picking out things I maybe wish I’d have gotten.

 Looking through the 1991, 1992, and 1993 catalogues, I was actually surprised to not find more things that would make my “I wish I had gotten/I wish I could get now” lists.

 What came as a very pleasant surprise though, was the realization of just how generous my parents were at Christmas.
 Not that I ever doubted that!
 I was NOT a spoiled child, but I certainly never really wanted for anything either.
 But it was an interesting experience to turn the pages of the catalogue and go, “Oh, I had one of those. *flip* Hey, I had one of those too! *flip* And I got this and that!”

 So just for a bit of nostalgic fun, here’s a gallery of Sears Christmas Wish Book pages from those early ’90s editions that feature some of the gifts I received as a child (and a few that showcase something I wish I had gotten).
 Be sure to read/scroll the captions!